 Game Feel is something developer and academic Doug Wilson has been thinking about for years, largely for similar reasons as myself: because of what it says about what videogames fundamentally are as both media and game.
 Like me, Wilson sees this aspect of videogames as fundamental in how it differentiates videogames from non-digital games, and is frustrated at its under-consideration in the academic context.
 In late October he presented “A Tale of Two Jousts: Multimedia, Game Feel, and Imagination” at Stanford University.
 This talk is actually what inspired me to put together this reader as it serves as a great summary of the game feel literature to date, and made me want to make a more concrete version of that.

 In his talk, Wilson refers to my PhD thesis “A Play of Bodies: A Phenomenology of Videogame Experience”.
 I consider this thesis to essentially be “Game Feel, but for game studies rather than for game design”.
 Chapters 3 and 4 in particular are concerned primarily with the concept of game feel as audio/visual/input design.
+I have since expanded the work of this thesis into a book with the name A Play of Bodies: How We Perceive Videogames.

 In 2015 artist and developer merrit k ran the Soft Chambers project.
 While not explicitly about ‘game feel’, the early manifestos (scroll to the beginning of the archive) highlight ‘cozy digital spaces’. “soft chambers’ ideal method of playing super metroid is to advance to brinstar and curl up into a morph ball in the downy, mossy embrace of an underground jungle.”